jcrist/skein/continuous_integration/docker_hadoop/README.md

 `/home/testuser/testuser.keytab`, so you can kinit easily like `kinit -kt /home/testuser/testuser.keytab testuser`

-## The `compose.sh` script
+## The `hcluster` script

-To work with either cluster, please use the `compose.sh` convenience script, which properly sets the environment variables before forwarding the remaining arguments to `docker-compose`.
+To work with either cluster, please use the `hcluster` convenience script.
+This is a thin wrapper around `docker-compose`, with utilities for quickly doing most common actions.

 ```
-$ ./compose.sh --help
+$ ./hcluster --help
+usage: hcluster [-h] command ...

 Helper script for working with dockerized hadoop clusters.

-./compose.sh CLUSTER_TYPE [--workdir WORKING_DIR] [ARGS...]

-Options:
-    CLUSTER_TYPE                The type of cluster.
-Either base or kerberos.
-    --workdir WORKING_DIR       If specified, this directory will be mounted as
-                                a volume at /home/testuser/working
-    ARGS...
-All remaining arguments are forwarded to the
+Commands:
+    startup         Start up the cluster
+    login           Login to one of the nodes
+    shutdown        Shutdown the cluster
-                                underlying docker-compose command.
+    compose         Forward commands to underlying docker-compose call

-Example:

-    To start a kerberos enabled cluster with the current directory mounted as a
-    working directory:

-    ./compose.sh kerberos --workdir . up -d
+Additionally, the following commands are aliases for

+    hcluster compose base COMMAND ARGS...

+since they work fine regardless of which cluster is running.

+Aliases:
+    kill            Kill containers
+    logs            View output from containers
+    pause           Pause services
+    ps              List containers
+    restart         Restart services
+    start           Start services
+    stop            Stop services
+    top             Display the running processes
+    unpause         Unpause services
 ```

 ### Starting a cluster

 ```
-./compose.sh CLUSTER_TYPE up -d
+./hcluster startup CLUSTER_TYPE
 ```

 ### Starting a cluster, mounting the java source as a working directory

 ```
-./compose.sh CLUSTER_TYPE --workdir ../../java/ up -d
+./hcluster startup CLUSTER_TYPE --workdir ../../java/
 ```

 ### Login to the edge node

 ```
-./compose.sh CLUSTER_TYPE exec -u testuser edge bash
+./hcluster login
 ```

 ### Shutdown the cluster

 ```
-./compose.sh CLUSTER_TYPE down
+./hcluster shutdown
 ```